dwarvesf/playground/Writing/How to Take Smart Notes/Knowledge work means transforming old ideas into new ones.md

 ---
 tags: writing
 ---

+# Knowledge Work Means Transforming Old Ideas Into New Ones

 Knowledge work is not about coming up with some random insight; it’s about transforming existing ideas into something new.
 “Every intellectual effort starts with an already existing preconception,” Ahrens writes, “that can be transformed during further inquiries and can serve as a starting point for following endeavours.”

 No idea comes from nowhere; the more information we have at our fingertips, the more receptive we are to flashes of insight.
 Knowledge accrues compounding returns.
 Each idea creates multiple connections with other ideas, as our constellations of thought grow exponentially vast and complex.